First Responder Resources

 Crisis Services are for anyone, anywhere and anytime.
 They are the first line of care in helping people and preventing tragedies.
 DMH strives to use the best tools and practices to meet the needs of people in crisis.

-Law Enforcement Crisis Response Resources Flyer - This document can be printed and posted in break rooms, squad rooms, zone offices, etc. to remind first responders of the crisis resources available.
+Crisis Resources for First Responders - This document can be printed and posted in break rooms, squad rooms, zone offices, etc. to remind first responders of the crisis resources available.

 Co-Responders